Hamlabs/ArcticTracker-docs/docs/install.rst

 Installing Arctic Tracker firmware
 ==================================

 A quick way to get a tracker up and running is to install a pre-built firmware image.
 For full control you could build the firmware yourself.
-It can be useful if you want to modify the code or if you for maximum security want to generate a SSL-certificate specifically for your firmware and keep the private key secret.
+It can be useful if you want to modify the code.

 Flashing a pre-built binary
 ---------------------------